22 November 2022 • 11 min read

 Swingers have more fun.

 No, not that kind of swinging (where’s your mind?).
-We’re talking about swing trading, a common investment strategy and one quite different from day trading or position trading.
+We’re talking about swing trading, a common investment strategy and one quite different from other strategies such as day trading or position trading.

 Sitting comfortably between day trading and position trading is swing trading.
 But what exactly is it?
 A speculative strategy, swing trading entails holding an asset for a period of time, typically between a few days to several weeks or even a couple of months, in an effort to capture short- to medium-term gains and thereby profit from price changes or “swings.”

 The key here is being able to identify or predict an asset’s movement, ride the wave, and then exit the wave at the opportune time in order to position yourself favorably for the next wave.
 These routine price fluctuations or swings define markets, which rise and fall like waves.
 If you can spot when a market trends up or down, then you can capitalize on gains and cut your losses just as quickly.
 However, you don’t need perfect timing.
 Small gains can compound returns over time.

 In the following sections, we’ll take a look at technical analysis and fundamental analysis and how a combination of these two trading methodologies can yield increased returns.

 Cryptocurrency market activity can be extremely volatile, meaning that swing trading within this context can be inherently profitable or risky and is therefore commensurate with market conditions themselves.
 Luckily, though, traders have a number of tools at their disposal that both minimize risk and ensure the best chances at profitability.

 Simply put, technical analysis focuses on price and volume.
 By studying statistical trends, traders try to better understand the ways that supply and demand can impact changes in price, volume and volatility.
 Price patterns and trends based on historical performance are then used to identify signals according to things like market sentiment and psychology.